 Early History of the Holback family

-Another 135 words (10 lines of text) are included under the topic Early Holback History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holback research.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holback History in all our PDF Extended History products and printed products wherever possible.

 Holback Spelling Variations